Academic research, teaching & consultancy – mathematics education and inclusion

-I work mainly in the areas of mathematics education and inclusion, with a particular focus on the intersection of these two fields – inclusive mathematics education.
-My aim is, through my research and teaching, to make mathematics and numeracy more accessible and relevant for all, but particularly for disadvantaged young people and adults.
+I am an academic working in the areas of mathematics education and inclusion, with a particular interest in the intersection of these two fields – inclusive mathematics education.
+My overall aim for some 25 years has been to make education more accessible and relevant for all, but particularly for disabled, neurodiverse, and otherwise disadvantaged young people and adults.

-I specialise in qualitative research, and have particular experience with multimodal data, microanalytic methods, and designing bespoke methodologies for data collection and analysis.
-A main research focus has been the creative and diverse representational strategies and arithmetical reasoning of those students who have struggled with school mathematics taught in ‘standard’ or ‘traditional’ ways.
+I specialise in qualitative research and have particular experience with multimodal data and microanalytic methods, and designing bespoke methodologies for data collection and analysis.
+A main research focus has been the creative and diverse representational strategies and reasoning of those who struggle with ‘traditional’ teaching and ‘typical’ ways of communicating.

-My current post is Lecturer in Mathematics Education at KCL, before which I taught at UCL and London Met.
-Prior to my academic career, I spent 10 years as a classroom teacher at various secondary schools in London, including in the role Head of Mathematics (and one of the founder staff) of a specialist school for pupils with Specific Learning Difficulties.
+I am currently Senior Lecturer in Mathematics Education and Inclusion at King’s College London.
+I am active in various Equality, Diversity & Inclusion movements, and provide training and consultancy in inclusive education.
+Prior to my academic career, I spent 10 years as a classroom teacher at various secondary schools in London, including in the role Head of Mathematics (and one of the founder staff) of a specialist school for dyslexic and other neurodiverse students.

 (2019).
 ‘Learning to ‘deal’: A microgenetic case study of a struggling student’s representational strategies for partitive division’.
 In Proceedings of the Eleventh Congress of the European Society for Research in Mathematics Education.
 Utrecht, Netherlands: Utrecht University and ERME.